vemperala-javascript/cheatsheet/README.md

 this command is to fix some warnings when you do an npm install
 npm audit fix
-and then in ngmodule file import the ngbModule and also add ngbModule in imports array
+and then in Ngmodule file import the NgbModule and also add ngbModule in imports array